The Clear Edge

 • Founder working 45–55 hours/week instead of 65–70

-Symptom: Team makes a mistake, founder steps in to “fix it right,” team learns not to try.
+Symptom: The team makes a mistake, you jump in to “fix it right,” and the team learns it is safer not to try.

-Course correction: Distinguish between quality gate failure (work doesn’t meet documented standard - give feedback, require revision) vs. quality preference violation (work meets standard but isn’t howthe founder would do it - approve and ship).
-Only the first warrants intervention.
+Course correction: Separate a quality gate failure (work does not meet the documented standard—give feedback and require revision) from a quality preference issue (work meets the standard but is not how you would do it—approve and ship).
+Only the first type needs intervention.

-Symptom: Founder says they’re “doing CEO work” but fills days with operational reviews, process improvements, and hands-on team management.
+Symptom: You say you are “doing CEO work” but your days are spent in operational reviews, process tweaks, and hands-on team management.

-Course correction: True CEO work produces outputs that didn’t exist before: partnerships formed, strategy articulated, market positioning changed, key talent developed.
-If today produced no new outputs, it was operational work dressed up as strategy.
+Course correction: Real CEO work creates outputs that did not exist before—new partnerships, a defined strategy, updated market positioning, or key talent developed.
+If you did not create anything new today, you were doing operational work dressed up as strategy.

-Mental Simulation: Test This Before Committing to the Protocol
+Mental Simulation: Test Your CEO Transition Before Committing

 Before starting the 24-week transition, run this 15-minute simulation to identify your breaking points: